yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-topologies.markdown

 ---

 {% compositionsetup %}

-{summary:page|60}Explains the topologies and clustering mechanism of the GigaSpaces in-memory data grid (the Space){summary}
+{% summary page|60 %}Explains the topologies and clustering mechanism of the GigaSpaces in-memory data grid (the Space){% endsummary %}

 # Overview